 Waiting lists are great for private, faith-based and other educational environments.
 Public schools don’t normally have “Waiting” lists, except for exclusive, beta or experimental programs that require certain student criteria and/or standards be met.
 If the student doesn’t participate as expected or exhibits behavior contrary to the conditions agreed to at the start of the program, the student is out, and another from the wait list can fill the slot.

 In private and faith-based schools, being “Waitlisted” is one of worst things a parent can hear.
-It creates “buzz” among parents.
-It’s a kind of buzz that schools would pay for.
+It creates “buzz” among parents, but it’s the kind of buzz that schools would pay for.
 When a “Waiting” list is formed and then made public, suddenly parental interest in the school increases exponentially!

 By changing your “Do” list to a “Waiting” list, you now have all of these things that are waiting for your attention, rather than all these things that are screaming for it.
 You are now in control of what you want to “Do,” rather than being overwhelmed by the mounting items placed upon your plate.